jaypha/webcomponents/README.md

 ## Release Notes

+**2.0.1** Added Day.js as a dependency, to ensure that jayph-datecolumn will parse dates correctly.
 **2.0.0** Stopped using Bindable.
 Row objects are now just ordinary object, so you can no longer use getItem, setItem or removeItem.